JohnOlushola/property/README.md

 # Property

-This repo contains an the implementation of my final year project --A real estate system for decentralized sales and lease of properties.
+This repo contains an the implementation of a real estate system for decentralized sales and lease of properties.
 Built with the Adonis Framework.
-You can checkout the source code to learn more.
+Checkout the source code to learn more.

 <br />
 <hr />